limithub/videlicet/_posts/2017-03-04-demystifying.md

 </figure>
 </aside>

-Consider that these two scenes are really four scenes - that all fight scenes are really shot as (at least two) separate scenes cut together; the actors and the stunt doubles both act out the scenes and then their motions are matched and cut together to form one percept.
+Consider that these two scenes are really four scenes - that all fight scenes are really shot as (at least two) separate scenes cut together because the actors and the stunt doubles both act out the scenes and then their motions are matched and cut together to form one percept.

 Now realise ALL continuity editing does this - even in the same scene with the same actors.
 You can connect <em>any</em> clip to <em>any other</em> clip, from anything, so long as there's some continuity of form: in shape, colour, motion, eyeline...